Kseniyapl/web-sprint-challenge-advanced-state-management/README.md

 1. What problem does the context API help solve?

+  Helps to avoid prop-drilling

 2. In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+  * action: the only source of information for an app, it carries a payload the info from the app to store.

+  * reducers: pure functions which are predictable. they are the only way to change state in redux.
+  * store: immutable object tree in redux, it holds the app's state
+  * the store known as a 'single source of truth': redux can have only single store in app, so all functionality is there, single source .

 3. What does `redux-thunk` allow us to do?
 How does it change our `action-creators`?

+  Thunk middleware allows you to write action creators that return a function instead of an action.
+It can be used to delay the dispatch of an action, or to dispatch only if a certain condition is met.

 4. What is your favorite state management system you've learned and this sprint?
 Please explain why!

+ I liked Redux.
+I liked the way it functions.
+Redux allows to manage the app’s state in a single place and keep changes in the app more predictable and traceable.
+I liked the file organization. no need for prop-drilling, i have access to props in any file through connect.